Preparing for an Accreditation Review

 - Begin drafting an agenda for the site visit.
 Draft agendas should include at least tentative names/titles for participants in each session and should list the criteria most relevant for discussion at each session.
 Contact the CEPH staff member assigned to your visit no later than eight weeks prior to the site visit with a preliminary draft agenda.

 - Contact the CEPH staff member assigned to your visit with any questions.

 - Payments can be made only by check, payable to Council on Education for Public Health.

 - We cannot accept credit card payments.

-- If you have special concerns (eg, you need certain wording on the invoice, you need to pay in one fiscal year rather than the next, you need to prepay), talk to John Conklin.
-He can typically arrange the documentation you require.
+- If you have special concerns (eg, you need certain wording on the invoice, you need to pay in one fiscal year rather than the next, you need to prepay), email firstname.lastname@example.org.
+We can typically arrange the documentation you require.

 - See the current fee schedule for for costs associated with accreditation.